SpiggieCode/ezflashcard/README.md

 <h4>Usage Tips</h4>
 <ul>
-  <li>Bookmarks can be used to save and easily access specific sets of flashcards.</li>
-  <li>Always URL encode special characters in your questions and answers, else the symbols &, =, and ? will break the cards.
+  <li>Always URL encode special characters in your questions and answers, else the symbols & and = will break the cards.
+  <li>You may use \n without URL encoding to split questions or answers into multiple lines on the card.
   <li>Programmatically generate URLs for large sets of flashcards to avoid manual entry.</li>
   <li>Share URLs with others as hyperlinks, or run the site in an iframe to avoid displaying lengthy URLs.</li>
+  <li>Bookmarks can be used to save and easily access specific sets of flashcards.</li>
   <li>There is no limit to the number of flashcards you can create.</li>
 </ul>
   </body>